 - Once you know the letter, type in the console

 chkdsk X: /F /Rsubstituting X calculated chart.
 The parameters that follow are responsible for finding and correcting errors on the selected drive.

 Once the scan and correction is complete, you can restart your computer and remembering to disconnect the flash drive before turning on the PC again, check if the "No Bootable Device" error has disappeared.

 Method 2: bootable USB-flash with third-party software

-The chkdsk utility does not always fix problems it encounters, or does not detect what needs to be fixed.
-However, specialized hard drive recovery software can do it.
+The chkdsk utility doesn't always fix the problems it finds, or doesn't detect what needs to be fixed.
+However, specialized software hard drive recovery can do it.
 If the first method does not help you or you do not want to download a Windows image, you can pick up a program for working with HDD, which has a version for the recovery environment (ISO file).
 It can be Victoria, MHDD or HDAT2.
 We will use the latter as an example.

 Also read: Recovering a hard drive with Victoria